Scooletz/blog.scooletz.com-posts/2019-09-02-how-i-built-and-run-my-e-shop-for-0-07-month-using-azure-functions-and-a-few-more.md

 nocomments: true
 ---

-*TL;DR This post summarizes my work in building a small online shop for providing [my Polish course for Master of Aggregates.](https://masterofaggregates.pl) If you're interested in modelling domains, Domain Driven and aggregates, you can check out my free short English e-book on [this page.](https://masterofaggregates.com)*
+This post summarizes my work in building a small online shop for providing [my Polish course for Master of Aggregates.](https://masterofaggregates.pl).

 ## Not invented here syndrome